assert-justice/Curriculum/intro_programming/python.md

 8
 ```

-2: Write a loop that prints all of the numbers less than `10` that are evenly divisible by `3` and `5`.
+2: Write a loop that prints all of the numbers less than `10` that are evenly divisible by `3` or `5`.
 Remember the modulo operator!

 Output:
 ```python